nasearle/publishing-build-tools/en/concepts/working-with-indexeddb/index.md

 objectStore.createIndex('indexName', 'property', options);
 <code></code>`

 This method creates and returns an index object. <code>createIndex</code> takes the name of the new index as the first argument, and the second argument refers to the property on the data you want to index.
-The final argument lets you define two options that determine how the index operates:  *unique*  and  *multiEntry* .
-If  *unique*  is set to true, the index does not allow duplicate values for a single key.  *multiEntry*  determines how <code>createIndex</code> behaves when the indexed property is an array.
+The final argument lets you define two options that determine how the index operates:  <em>*unique*</em>  and  <em>*multiEntry*</em> .
+If  <em>*unique*</em>  is set to true, the index does not allow duplicate values for a single key.  <em>*multiEntry*</em>  determines how <code>createIndex</code> behaves when the indexed property is an array.
 If it's set to true, <code>createIndex</code> adds an entry in the index for each array element.
 Otherwise, it adds a single entry containing the array.

 Here is an example: